SS Yongala: Building and identification

-Yongala had accommodation for 110 first class and 130 second class passengers, and holds for about 3,000 tons of cargo.
+Yongala had accommodation for 110 first-class and 130 second-class passengers, and holds for about 3,000 tons of cargo.
 She had electric lighting throughout.
 She had a direct acting steam windlass and capstan on her forecastle head.
 To handle her cargo she had two steam cranes and seven winches with derricks.
 A specially arranged steam and hand steering gear was fitted in a house at the after end of the fantail and controlled from the bridge.
-She had 10000 cuft of refrigerated space: 3000 cuft chilled for vegetables and provisions, and 7000 cuft for frozen meat.
+She had 10000 ft3 of refrigerated space: 3000 ft3 chilled for vegetables and provisions, and 7000 ft3 for frozen meat.

 The Adelaide Steamship Co registered Yongala at Port Adelaide.
 Her UK official number was 118332 and her code letters were VGFH.